 First things first: in order to stop wearing your trusty cover-up, you need to work on whatever it is you’re trying to conceal.
 That means you still have to keep your skincare routine in check, so commit to a simple makeup remover, good cleanser, tailored serums and a moisturiser.
 “Your skincare routine should give you the base for perfect skin,” REN’s representative says.
 “It should protect, energise, and facilitate the skin’s renewal and health, so your skin looks perfect with or without makeup.”

 Up first?
 You guessed it: double cleanse.
 “Make sure you deeply cleanse your skin, morning and night.
 It is very important that you remove all traces of makeup, dirt, dust and pollution from your skin.
 We firmly believe in double cleansing, especially at night.
 This will prepare the skin to absorb and utilise at its best the rest of your routine.”
-REN’s Rosa Centifolia™ No.1 Purity Cleansing Balm gets down to the nitty-gritty without stripping your skin, while Pixi + Caroline Hirons Double Cleanse is an oil and cream duo that leaves you with plump, clean skin.
+REN’s Rosa Centifolia™ No.1 Purity Cleansing Balm gets down to the nitty-gritty without stripping your skin, while our Beauty Editor cannot stop raving about the combination of CeraVe's new Micellar Cleansing Water with Niacinamide & Ceramides and Facetheory's Clarifying Cleanser C2 Pro for a deep, thorough cleanse.
+Can't be bothered with all the different products?
+The Pixi + Caroline Hirons Double Cleanse is an oil and cream duo that leaves you with plump, clean skin.

 For those of us with oily skin, the idea of foregoing foundation to reveal our shiny selves is slightly scary.
 “One of the most common mistakes people with oily skin make is to avoid using a moisturiser,” Dr. Murad, founder of Murad Skincare, tells me.